 Why the 2nd of August?

-The 2nd of August marks the beginning of the second Congo war, also referred to as the African World War.
-On that day in 1998, the Banyamulenge rebellion known as the Rassemblement Congolais pour la Democratie (RCD) attacked the town of Goma with the backing of Rwanda and Uganda.
-It was the beginning of the deadliest conflict since World War 2.
+The 2nd of August marks the beginning of the second Congo war, also known as the African World War.
+On that fateful day in 1998, the rebels of the Rassemblement Congolais pour la Democratie (RCD) launched an assault on the town of Goma with the support of Rwanda and Uganda.
+This event marked the onset of the most lethal conflict since the conclusion of World War 2.

 Over 6 million people were killed and millions of Congolese became victims of a systematic rape, mutilations and other forms of violence inflicted upon them.
 Though this conflict officially ended in 2003, Congolese continue to be killed, kidnapped and raped by militia groups in Eastern Congo.